rht-labs/openshift-theia-ide/README.md

 Check all available Theia extensions [here](https://www.npmjs.com/search?q=keywords:theia-extension).

 To deploy VSCode extensions, you can use the command *"Deploy plugin by id"* from the command palette.
-When asked for a parameter, enter the following: *"vscode:extension/"*. " stands for the "Unique Identifier" from the extension homepage in the VS Code Marketplace.
+When asked for a parameter, enter the following: *"vscode:extension/"*. " stands for the "Unique Identifier" from the extension homepage in the VS Code Marketplace. e.g *vscode:extension/dbaeumer.vscode-eslint*

 ## Build and deploy